sd576/FX-TradeHub-API/README.md

 ## Overview
 The FX Trader API Server is a robust application designed to manage trades and counterparties within an FX trading environment.
 It serves as a comprehensive tool for testing and development, with a fully populated database that mimics realistic trading scenarios.
 The primary goal of this project is to provide a solid foundation for writing Postman, Cypress, and Playwright API tests.

-## Current Development Notice
-⚠️ **Important:** This project is actively undergoing modifications to enhance functionality and streamline workflows.
-Specifically:
-- Routes and API endpoints are in the process of being updated and optimized.
-- Node.js commands in the `package.json` file are being reviewed and may change.

-As a result, certain features or commands may be in flux.
-Please check back frequently or refer to the latest commit messages for updates.

 ## Features
 - **Three main tables:** `trades`, `counterparties` and `settlements`, storing detailed trade, counterparty and settlement information.
 - **Pre-seeded database:** Realistic volume of data for meaningful testing.